Brazil travel advice

 Petty crime

-Street crime, including pickpocketing, purse snatching and theft from cars, is common in Brazil’s large cities.
-Tourists are a favourite target.
+Foreign tourists are most affected by theft.
+Petty theft, including pickpocketing, purse snatching and car theft, is common in Brazil’s large cities.

 • beaches